-Not only that, from opening the garage door of the house from a distance, computer mouse, keyboard and television remote controller, telephone, etc. are all now wireless.
+Not only that, but from opening the garage door of the house from a distance, computer mouse, keyboards and television remote controllers, telephones, etc. are all now wireless.
 Simply put, the effects of wireless communication can be seen almost everywhere around us.

 The necessity of Wireless Communication

 1. Anywhere Anytime: From any one place, any professional can use the internet anytime or work from anywhere in the world through wireless communication.